Skip to content

 Results are estimates for educational purposes only.
 They do not constitute financial advice.
 Consult a qualified professional before making financial decisions.

 A gap year — whether between education stages, career transitions, or sabbaticals — has two financial components.
 The direct costliving expenses, travel, activities, equipment.
 The opportunity costincome not earned during the period.
-Most people focus on direct cost and underestimate total impact, leading to extended debt or compromised plans.
+Most people focus on direct cost and underestimate total impact, which can lead to extended debt or compromised plans.

 Opportunity cost is often the larger number.
 35,000 annual salary × 12 months = 35,000 in foregone earnings, plus associated pension contributions, career progression impact, and return-to-market friction.
-Gap years are rarely "bad decisions" but the financial impact should be clear-eyed rather than wishful.
+Gap years carry financial impact that benefits from clear-eyed analysis rather than assumption.

 How to use it